ross-alexander/dq/characters/items/items-callas.md

 required.
 The Base Chance of triggering is always 121% (2× 18%, 3×
 6%).
 Duration 100 seconds.
 Range 30 feet.

-## Kausia of Fate

-Felt cap made by the 3 Fates (Moirai).
-When worn on the head may be sacrificed to avoid any fate as a free action [Used 3.2.2025].

 ## Hot Stone

 This small pebble is placed in the mouth or swallowed.
 It helps